-Although you may be protected from your creditors by a DPP, your credit rating will still be impacted by your debt situation.
-As a DPP involves paying back regular amounts of money that are less than originally agreed, in most cases your creditors will record that you have defaulted on your debts – a flag which will remain on your credit record for a period of six years.
-In addition to this, if you do begin a DPP, your details will be added to the publicly available DAS register which is used by credit reference agencies when updating your report and determining your credit score.
-Your name will generally remain on the register until one day after your DPP has been completed.
+Although you may be protected from your creditors by a payment programme, your credit rating will still be impacted by your debt situation.
+As a debt arrangement scheme involves paying back regular amounts of money that are less than originally agreed, in most cases your creditors will record that you have defaulted on your debts – a flag which will remain on your credit record for a period of six years.
+In addition to this, if you do begin a DPP, your details will be added to the publicly available register which is used by credit reference agencies when updating your report and determining your credit score.
+Your name will generally remain on the register until one day after your scheme has been completed.

 Whilst all of these factors are likely to influence your credit score – making it more difficult to access further credit in future – it is worth noting that many creditors view the Debt Arrangement Scheme quite differently than many other debt solutions and debtors may find that their credit rating recovers relatively quickly once their debts are paid off in full.

-A DPP offers a flexible debt management solution…
+A debt payment programme offers a flexible debt management solution…

-There is always the chance that a debtor’s circumstances could change during the course of a DPP, and this is recognised by the DAS.
+There is always the chance that a debtor’s circumstances could change during the course of a DPP, and this is recognised by the debt arrangement scheme.
 If your income falls, repayment amounts can often be adjusted to ensure that the agreement does not fail, and debtors benefit from the advice of qualified money advisers who help devise workable and realistic programmes.

 … but it does come with some strict criteria.

 Whilst many consider a DPP to be a flexible debt solution, debtors must meet a number of criteria in order to qualify.
-Firstly, they must be resident in Scotland as the DAS is a scheme backed by the Scottish government.
-In addition to this, you must owe more than one debt to qualify for the DAS and can only make a single application in any 12 month period.
+Firstly, they must be resident in Scotland as the debt arrangement is a scheme backed by the Scottish government.
+In addition to this, you must owe more than one debt to qualify for it and can only make a single application in any 12 month period.